mussard974/Gini-Book-/README.md

 ## 💻 Python & Code

-All implementations are provided in Python and can be reused under the MIT license.
+All implementations are provided in Python and can be reused under the MIT license:

-Features:
 - Jupyter notebooks
 - Reproducible experiments
 - Real datasets and simulations